MaisaBasher/MaisaBasher/README.md

 - 👋 Hi, I’m @MaisaBasher.
-I am CS major at Georgia Istittue of Technology.
+I am a CS major at Georgia Istittue of Technology.
 I am currently looking for Software Engineering Internship for next Sumeer 2022.

 <!---